-Many a times umbilical hernia is accompanied with Diastasis Recti, which is a separation of rectus abdominis muscle, but not always.
-People that have an umbilical hernia may experience symptoms such as abdominal pain & tenderness, constipation, fever and vomiting and their abdomens may appear full and round and may be accompanied by a red, purple or dark or discolored bulge.
-Most of the patients that I have seen in clinic for umbilical hernia have either had pain on touch or pressure but many patients have no symptoms and for most it is cosmetically inconvinient.
+Many times umbilical hernia is accompanied by Diastasis Recti, which is a separation of the rectus abdominis muscle, but not always.
+People who have an umbilical hernia may experience symptoms such as abdominal pain & tenderness, constipation, fever, and vomiting and their abdomens may appear full and round and may be accompanied by a red, purple, or dark or discolored bulge.
+Most of the patients that I have seen in the clinic for umbilical hernia have either had pain on touch or pressure but many patients have no symptoms and for most, it is cosmetically inconvenient.

-Most of the hernia need to surgery to repair, but if you do not have any symptoms, many surgeons will ask you to leave it as it.
-It is important to understand that the hernia was most likely causes by a weakening in the abdominal wall, and so surgery is repairing the hernia but the cause if still present if you do not strengthen the abdominal wall.
-So the next questions is, what exercises are appropriate and which ones can aggravate the symptoms?
+Most of the hernias need surgery to repair, but if you do not have any symptoms, many surgeons will ask you to leave it as it is.
+It is important to understand that the hernia was most likely caused by a weakening in the abdominal wall, and so surgery is repairing the hernia but the cause is still present if you do not strengthen the abdominal wall.
+So the next question is, what exercises are appropriate, and which ones can aggravate the symptoms?

-The answer is it depends on couple of factors.
+The answer is it depends on a couple of factors.

 Considerations for umbilical hernia repair surgery